Organic Chemistry Portal

 Recent Literature

-Natural sunlight and air are enable an efficient oxidation of α-aryl halogen derivatives to the corresponding α-aryl carbonyl compounds at room temperature through the combination of photocatalysis and organocatalysis.
+Natural sunlight and air enable an efficient oxidation of α-aryl halogen derivatives to the corresponding α-aryl carbonyl compounds at room temperature through the combination of photocatalysis and organocatalysis.
 A plausible mechanism was proposed on the basis of the mechanistic studies.

 Y. Su, L. Zhang, N. Jiao, Org.
 Lett., 2011, 13, 2168-2171.